1nfocalypse/1nfocalypse/README.md

 - [Cutter.re](https://cutter.re/) module

 I'm also still involved with NXFury's FOSS Cyber education program!
+I'm back in school.
+I'm dead to the world until November, realistically December.
+Send caffeine and pizza pls.
 I'm still somewhat hard to get ahold of, but I'll fix that soon!
 Thanks for checking out my account.